 - Necessary for converting vitamin D into its active form

 Calcium and magnesium have a symbiotic relationship.
 Magnesium helps regulate calcium levels.
 If you get too much calcium without enough magnesium, then the body will flush out magnesium.
 This is not something you want – especially considering 80% of magnesium is stored in our bones!
 It is thought that the best calcium-magnesium ratio is 2:1 or even 1:1, but most Americans get it in a 6:1 ratio.
-(Source 1, Source 2)
+(Source 1)

 Magnesium isn’t absorbed very well by the digestive system.
 So, one way to get more magnesium is to bypass the digestive system completely and absorb it through your skin.
 I do this by taking a magnesium bath (get a magnesium bath recipe here).
 You can also rub magnesium oil on your skin (I like this brand).
 If you do go with a magnesium supplement, I recommend this one.

-This post is part of a series on scoliosis.
-Read my post about What Is Scoliosis and Does Bad Diet Cause Scoliosis.
-And sign up to my VIP email list to hear about new posts as soon as they are ready.
+Sign up to my VIP email list to hear about new posts as soon as they are ready.
 And, of course, I’d love to hear from you about your experiences with scoliosis in the comments below.